kreauniv/comp350/_sources/data.rst.txt

 about the supported commands.
 Its documentation is excellent even for beginners and it provides "railroad diagrams" that illustrate the syntax.

 .. note:: SQL syntax is not case sensitive for its keywords.
+The syntax is also not sensitive to white space, in that one or more of space/tab/newline is equivalent to a single space character everywhere in the syntax.

 The process for opening a sqlite3 database and sending it commands to manipulate and query data is as follows --